shanchengnb/resit/README.md

 24034306ChengShan.pdf (formatted coursework submission)

+## Python Library Installation Notes

+This project uses a requirements.txt file to ensure all required Python packages are available for reproducibility.

+Installation Process in QMD

+Ensure requirements.txt exists

+The code downloads it automatically from GitHub if missing.

+If the download fails, place it manually in the project root.

+Check and install missing libraries

+The script imports each package from requirements.txt and detects missing ones.

+Missing packages are installed using:

+python -m pip install --user -r requirements.txt

+The --user flag installs packages in your user site-packages to avoid needing admin/root privileges.

+Python executable check

+After installation, sys.executable confirms the Python environment being used.

+Important Notes

+Local environments (Windows/macOS, Anaconda/VS Code)

+Use --user to avoid permission issues.

+Safe and recommended when you cannot install packages system-wide.

+Docker / Instructor evaluation environment

+Typically the Python user in Docker is root, so --user is not needed.

+You can install packages globally using:

+python -m pip install -r requirements.txt

+In Docker, if a package already exists, it will not be reinstalled unless explicitly upgraded.

+Version discrepancies

+The current script installs missing packages only; it does not upgrade packages if a different version is present.

+For fully reproducible results, ensure the Docker image contains all required packages at the correct versions.

 ## Font Information

 This project was rendered in a local environment (without Docker).
 For aesthetic and cross-platform compatibility, the following fonts are used: